Department of Cusco

-Cusco, also spelled Cuzco (/es/; Qusqu suyu /qu/), is a department of Peru.
+Cusco, also spelled Cuzco (/es/; Aymara and Quechua: Qusqu /qu/), is a department of Peru.
 It is the fourth-largest in the country, after Madre de Dios, Ucayali, and Loreto, and borders the departments of Ucayali on the north; Madre de Dios and Puno on the east; Arequipa on the south; and Apurímac, Ayacucho and Junín on the west.
 It is administered by a regional government.
 Its capital is Cusco, the historical capital of the Inca Empire.

+History

+The department was created by the Reglamento Provisional de Elecciones, published on April 26, 1822, which established the department of Cuzco alongside those of Arequipa, Huamanga, Huancavelica and Puno.

 Geography

+Tree-cover loss year in Cusco, 2001-2024, from the Global Forest Change dataset.

 The plain of Anta contains some of the best communal cultivated lands of the Department of Cusco.
 It is located about 3,000 m above sea level and is used to cultivate mainly high altitude crops such as potatoes, tarwi (edible lupin), barley and quinoa.